microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 To start physical server migration you must we will need another tool from the azure migrate tool box called Azure Replication Appliance.

-You will need to install the Azure Replication Appliance on your on-premises, in our case the source resoure group.
+You will need to install the Azure Replication Appliance on your on-premises, in our case the source resource group.
 The Azure Replication Appliance can be downloaded as a OVA template or you can download the appliance installer to install it on a already existing server.
 For the purpose of this MicroHack we will install the Azure Replication Appliance via the installer on a new Windows Server 2019 system.

 If you like to learn more about how the Azure Replication Appliance works, please check the following [link](https://learn.microsoft.com/en-us/azure/migrate/agent-based-migration-architecture).
 ![image](./img/az.migration.replication.architecture.png)

 > [!IMPORTANT]
 > Please make sure to check the [prerequisites](https://learn.microsoft.com/en-us/azure/migrate/migrate-replication-appliance) of the Azure
 Replication Appliance.

 > [!IMPORTANT]